lalit2005/hyperdocs/docs/vs-docusaurus.md

 Imagine you want to write a blog post about the next release and save it as a draft to release it later.

-With Docusaurus, you have can push it to the repo by mistake and it will be available for your users to read.
+With Docusaurus, you can push it to the repo by mistake and it will be available for your users to read.

 You don't want that to happen.